-The House of Bishops' Safeguarding Policy states that the Church 'will train and equip church officers to have the confidence and skills they need to care and support children, young people and vulnerable adults and to recognise and respond to abuse.'
+The House of Bishops' Safeguarding Policy states that the Church 'will train and equip church officers to have the confidence and skills they need to care and support children, young people and adults at risk and to recognise and respond to abuse.'

-The Training and Development Framework outlines the core safeguarding training that is available from the diocese.
+The Safeguarding Learning and Development Framework | The Church of England outlines the core safeguarding training that is available from the diocese.